-Number Title Internal/ External Credits AS 91229 Carry out an inquiry of an historical event or place that is of significance to New Zealanders.
-1 4 AS 91232 Interpret different perspectives of people in an historical event that is of significance to New Zealanders.
-I 5 AS 91233 Examine causes and consequences of a significant historical event. Е 5 AS 91234 Examine how a significant historical event affected New Zealand society. Е 5
+Number Title Internal/ External Credits AS 91229 Carry out an inquiry of an historical event or place that is of significance to New 1 4 Zealanders.
+AS 91232 Interpret different perspectives of people in an historical event that is of significance to New Zealanders.
+1 5 AS 91233 Examine causes and consequences of a significant historical event. Е 5 AS 91234 Examine how a significant historical event affected New Zealand society. Е 5

-Entry requirements: Level 1 English.
+Entry requirements: Level 1 English, Level 1 History preferred.